openshift/origin/examples/sample-app/README.md

     Note that no build has actually occurred yet, so at this time there is no image to deploy and no application to visit.

-14. Trigger an initial build of your application
+13. Trigger an initial build of your application
- * If you setup the GitHub webhook, push a change to app.rb in your ruby sample repository from step 10.
+ * If you setup the GitHub webhook, push a change to app.rb in your ruby sample repository.
  * Otherwise you can request a new build by running:

             $ osc start-build -n test ruby-sample-build

-15. Monitor the builds and wait for the status to go to "complete" (this can take a few minutes):
+14. Monitor the builds and wait for the status to go to "complete" (this can take a few minutes):

         $ osc get -n test builds